-Are you building an employee recognition rich culture?
-You should be.
-According to a recent article in Forbes magazine, creating a ‘recognition-rich culture’ can increase employee retention by up to 31%.
-Now that is a number worth investing in.
+According to an article in the Harvard Business Review, creating a ‘recognition-rich culture’ is the simplest way to improve morale, which in turn increases employee retention and productivity.
+Now that’s something worth investing in.
 Employee recognition should not just be based on seniority or years-served.
 It should happen much more frequently.
-Employee recognition should also reward performance and actions that support company goals and initiatives.
-How is this currently being done in your business?
+It should also reward performance and actions that support company goals and initiatives.

-Many of our customers were asking how they could easily integrate an employee recognition program into their intranets.
+Many of our customers were asking how they could easily integrate a dedicated employee recognition program into their intranets.
 We absolutely understood the need to make employee recognition as simple as sending a ‘thank you’ email for a job well done.
-Our stellar Support Technician and Client Advocate, Karleen Murphy, took on the challenge of integrating employee recognition into the day-to-day activities on the intranet with great success, creating the Employee Recognition Application.

 Employee Recognition Rewards